 - Aboriginal economic development

-- Vibrant communities and supporting social services
+- Vibrant communities and innovation

 To discuss the Local Content outcomes to be achieved with your project, please contact Local Content Adviser Jill Dwyer on 9941 7010.

 - Grants program driving regional economic development (10/05/19)

 - Regional Economic Development Grants to stimulate local jobs (14/09/18)

 - RED Grants to support Gascoyne projects (17/05/19)

 - Round two RED Grants now open (11/07/19)